 Our Competition Promoter

-·A registered member of a Swim England affiliated club or member of the Institute of Swimming.
+To become a timekeeper you need to be at least 14 years of age and a registered member of a Swim England affiliated club or member of the Institute of Swimming.

 This online learning is the first step to achieving Judge 1 status for swimming technical officiating.
 It is accessible to anyone who wants to understand the FINA rules relating to swimming and the process of being a Judge Swimming Official and Time Keeper.